dotnet/AspNetCore.Docs/aspnetcore/tutorials/build-your-first-razor-components-app.md

    [!code-cshtml[](build-your-first-razor-components-app/samples_snapshot/3.x/Counter2.cshtml?highlight=14)]

-1. Refresh the counter page in the browser to see the changes.
+1. Rebuild and run the app to see the changes.
 Select the **Click me** button, and the counter increments by two.

 ## Use components